joann-balraj/my_data_science_notes/til.md

 09-27-21: Today I reflected on SQL and prepared for the quiz.

 09-28-21: Today I learned to use float instead of integer to control any unwanted rounding of numbers.

+09-28-21: Today I learned the exercise I was working on was one case and only needed one case keyword with the conditions as a list.